 As a teenager, I wrote my first letter to the editor of the local newspaper, then became a staff member for our high school newspaper, the Echo.
 In my late 30s, I began writing with a larger goal: to become a published writer.
 I have since had numerous articles published in a variety of magazines, was a staff writer for an online opinion site, a contributing writer to a book, and I published an online e-zine.

-I've turned my focus to actively pursuing my dream to write books and in addition to my first published in 2016, Clarence and Faye, and a newly released cookbook in April 2021, Delicious Family Favorites: modern homestyle cooking, I have several other projects currently in the works.
+I've turned my focus to actively pursuing my dream to write books and in addition to my first published in 2016, Clarence and Faye, and a recently released cookbook in April 2021, Delicious Family Favorites: modern homestyle cooking, I have several other projects currently in the works.

 When not writing, I savor the slower pace of life in Wisconsin's magnificent Northwoods, where the clear night sky sparkles like an ocean of diamonds and the mesmerizing northern lights silently dance overhead.

 For all inquiries, Loretta can be reached via email at: